-- A graduate appointment, whether full or partial, requires a minimum enrollment of six credits per semester or three credits per session.
-A Graduate College Fellowship requires enrollment in at least nine credit hours per semester.
-Individual departments may require enrollment of more than the minimum number of credit hours.
+- A graduate appointment or fellowship, whether full or partial, requires a minimum enrollment of six credits per semester or three credits per session.

 - It should be noted that students registered for five or more credits a semester (four or more credits a session) are assessed, as part of the enrollment fee, prepaid student health center and recreational center fees that allow access to health center services and recreational center facilities.
 Students enrolled for four or fewer credits a semester (three or fewer credits a session) are assessed a lesser enrollment fee which allows for only limited services at the health center and provides ten visits to the recreation center.

-- Tuition scholarships: Graduate appointees may, at the discretion of the University, be granted partial (master’s level) or full (doctoral level) tuition scholarships.
-Any such tuition scholarship will be identified in the appointment letter and on the appointment form.
-Tuition scholarships are awarded only during the semester(s) or sessions(s) a graduate appointment is held.
-Students who are granted such partial or full tuition scholarships and subsequently withdraw from a class or from classes after the refund period will be required to repay the portion of the tuition scholarship that was granted as a benefit of the appointment.
-Any portion of a tuition scholarship that has not been used by the end of drops and adds will be forfeited by the student for that term.
+- Tuition awards: Graduate appointees may, at the discretion of the University, be granted partial or full tuition award.
+Any such tuition award will be identified in the appointment letter.
+Tuition awards are awarded only during the semester(s) or sessions(s) a graduate appointment is held.
+Students who are granted such partial or full tuition awards and subsequently withdraw from a class or from classes after the refund period will be required to repay the portion of the tuition award that was granted as a benefit of the appointment.
+Any portion of a tuition award that has not been used by the end of drops and adds will be forfeited by the student for that term.
 Teaching Assistant that are TAU unit members and are on an appointment and do not use the full amount of their allotted Teaching Assistant credits of tuition remission during either of Fall/Spring semesters may defer the unused credits to Summer I and /or Summer II session subsequent to the Fall/Spring semester in which credits were granted.
 For more information go to Application for Delayed Tuition Remission.

 - Library: Graduate appointees will be accorded the same privileges and responsibilities as faculty members in the use of library facilities.
 These are specified in the faculty handbook (Western Michigan University Policy Handbook).